dsjena/ncv-api/README.md

 This uses the data from upstream repository for the 2019 Novel Coronavirus operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE),  upstream data produced by NYT https://github.com/nytimes/covid-19-data.
 This API also scraps data from Official Website of [Ministry of Health and Family Welfare](https://mohfw.gov.in).
 JSONS are upaded periodically.

+WE DO NOT GUARANTEE ACCURACY OF THE DATA.
+PLEASE USE IT AS A VISUAL AID ONLY, AND DO NOT BASE ANY DECISION MEDICAL OR LOGISTICAL BASED ON THE DATA PROVIDED IN THESE CHARTS OR DATA FILES.

 ## Great data sources

 * [COVID tracking project](https://covidtracking.com/): State-level positive & negative tests in the US